-Figure 3: Comparison of GPU and CPU processing speed from NVIDIA’s CUDA Programming Guide, version 3.2 (NVIDIA Corporation, 2010).

 The multiprocessors on a graphics card are designed to execute the same code simultaneously on multiple sets of data.
 This is referred to as SIMD processing, for Single Instruction, Multiple Data.
-The goal when coding in the CUDA framework is to take the problem and factor out the portions that fit the SIMD hardware.
+The goal when coding in the CUDA framework is to take the problem, isolate the portions that fit the SIMD hardware, and move them to kernels that run on the GPU.
 Simple graphics operations or other problems with numerous identical independent tasks can readily take advantage of the speed-up provided by GPUs.
 One of the challenges in this thesis was the implementation of the complex reinforcement learning algorithms on the GPU while maximizing the speed-up.

+The code for this thesis was run on ‘resonance’, a General Purpose GPU cluster run by Harvard’s School of Engineering and Applied Sciences.
+The cluster contains 16 compute nodes with 2 GPUs on each node.
+Each compute node is controlled by a dual core Intel Xeon CPU running at 3.0 GHz with 8 GB of RAM.
+The applications for this thesis were programmed to use just a single GPU on one compute node.
+The GPU is the Nvidia Tesla T10 that contains and 4 GB of device memory and 240 processing cores.
+The GPU is designed to handle thousands of simultaneous threads, as it is very efficient at switching between threads to hide the latency associated with accessing global memory.